 three ways to run SQL locally

 When I was doing my masters in Data Science, one of the things I found frustrating was that we were not really taught how to interface with SQL databases and queries.
-This really puts the people that leave that program at a disadvantage, because more and more it seems that SQL is the lengua franca of any data analysis task.
+This puts graduates at a disadvantage, because more and more it seems that SQL is the lingua franca of any large scale data analysis task.

 This article is a small group of solutions on how one could interface with SQL locally and without much hassle.
 I’ve found them to be quite useful, and enjoy exploring data this way.